At Dartfish we believe technology can make athletes better, teams stronger, officials fairer and sport safer.

 Dartfish is consequently considered in the new GDPR as data processor in the sense that it will process your personal data and is responsible to make sure that all processors with whom it deals will be GDPR compliant.

-Over the last months, Dartfish teams worked to review and ensure our way of operating and handling your personal data is fully compliant with GDPR.
-We also reviewed all our systems and partners to ensure they were also meeting GDPR standards.
+Dartfish teams are constantly monitoring our way of operating and handling your personal data to make sure it is fully compliant with GDPR.
+We also constantly review all our systems and partners to ensure they are also meeting GDPR standards.

 Yes.
 Our Data Processing Agreement (DPA) can be viewed online here.
 Should you need a signed copy of our DPA, you can download it, send a signed copy to email@example.com and we’ll provide you a countersigned copy.